STRONG GIRLS, SAFE FUTURES

 Develop leadership, empathy, and self-advocacy skills that promote safety and success.

-SGSF strengthens emotional health, confidence, and protective skills—addressing the full spectrum of violence, trauma, and mental health that today’s girls face—helping them rise as leaders in creating safer schools and stronger communities.
+Strong Girls, Safe Futures (SGSF) strengthens emotional health, confidence, and protective skills—addressing the full spectrum of violence, trauma, and mental health challenges that today’s girls face.
+Our program helps them rise as leaders — equipping girls to use their voice, model healthy behaviors, and mentor others, creating a ripple of safety, strength, and hope across their schools and communities.”